Nimsters/2022.djangoday.dk/content/talks/joseph/_index.md

 And how the Django ORM provides all the tools needed for this code to be easy to read and maintain.

-To get more background for the talk, refer to Joseph's blog post [Retrieving related data in Django](https://www.untangled.dev/2020/11/01/django-query-m2m-data/).
+The talk is inspired by a blog post Joseph wrote a couple of years back: [Retrieving related data in Django](https://www.untangled.dev/2020/11/01/django-query-m2m-data/).

-## About Joseph
+### About Joseph

-Joseph has worked as a software engineer for over 16 years.
+Joseph has worked as a software engineer for 15+ years.
 A decade of which with Python, Django and the dynamic ecosystem around Django.

+### Github Repo

+All code and functionality discussed during the talk are at the Github repo [here](https://github.com/jvzammit/cph22).
+Including references.